 Looking for the perfect engagement ring ?
 Then you know how nerve-wracking it can be to find the right diamond, the right setting, and also fit all of it into your budget.
 But what happens if you’ve also got chubby fingers and need a ring that will compliment instead of draw attention to them ?

 There are quite a few combinations you can consider for fat or chubby fingers, and all of these can be made by a goldsmith or are already carried by jewelry stores and retailers.
-Here’s what you need to remember, out of all the following tips: you need to created the illusion or look of a longer, slender looking finger.
+Here’s what you need to remember, out of all the following tips: you need to create the illusion or look of a longer, slender looking finger.
 This is quite easy to do if you know what to look for, and some of the key elements are carat size, gem shape, and how large the ring shank is.
 So let us guide you through this.

 Below you’ll find a list of rings. that are going to work great for fat fingers, and beyond that there is a section that gets technical about exactly how to pick out the perfect ring if you’re shopping for chubby hands.
-The rings in this list are all form Leibish; we work with them because they’re professionals and are 100% dedicated to making your online shopping experience as smooth and easy as possible.
+The rings in this list are all from Leibish; we work with them because they’re professionals and are 100% dedicated to making your online shopping experience as smooth and easy as possible.
 Their rings are easily customizable, so you can tweak them if you need to.
 Now let’s get inspired !

 1 Burmese Marquise Ruby and Heart Diamond Three-Stone Halo Ring